joaovirgili/nasa_apod/README.md

 # :rocket: How to build?

+:warning: Attention: This project uses [NASA](https://api.nasa.gov) API.
+To build properly, you must generate your key and edit the file `lib/core/key.dart` replacing `"API_KEY_HERE"` with your key.

 1. Be sure to have flutter installed: https://flutter.dev/

 2. Clone the project and go to root the folder.